 Education – The primary focus is to build core skills to prepare children for formal schooling.
 They are taught subjects such as Bengali, English and maths.
 Each year several hundred children are deemed ready to enroll in state schools and CRS facilitates the application process.

 Creativity – Children are encouraged to express themselves and develop talents though activities such as dance and music, art and drawing.
 Special summer camps often focus on creative activities.

-Teamwork – Shishu Jagat (Children’s World) is a club run by children; there are currently 3 Shishu Jagat clubs in operation at Sukantanagar, BD Colony and Dum Dum.
+Teamwork – Shishu Jagat (Children’s World) is a club run by children; there are currently 7 Shishu Jagat clubs in operation at GB Lane, BD Colony, Sukantnanagar, Topsia, Bibibagan, Hastings and Dum Dum.
 They organise a range of activities which develop skills of teamwork and leadership, and improve their community and its environment.
 See News stories page for some examples.

-Health and well-being – Children are given fortnightly health checks with support for medication and treatment available where necessary.
-They also take part in awareness programmes on issues relating to health and hygiene.
-A counselling programme is available for children who suffer from abuse or neglect.
+Health and well-being – There are health clinics held monthly at each centre, with support provided for medication and treatment when necessary.
+Children also take part in awareness programmes on issues relating to health and hygiene.
 See Health page for more details.

 Nutrition – Many of the centres provide children with a hot midday meal to supplement their nutrition.